-Professional photographers, Gillman and Soame will be at the College on Monday, 1st October, at 1.00pm in the Fellows Garden to take the College Matriculation Photograph (a group photo for both Postgraduates and Undergraduates).
-If you have not already taken a Cambridge degree, you are expected to attend the group photo.
-You will be issued with an ID card for the Group Photograph, and also one for an optional Individual Photograph in the morning (time slots TBC).
+Professional photographers, Gillman and Soame are expected to be at the College on Monday 5 October to take the College Matriculation Photograph.
+If you have not already taken a Cambridge degree, you are expected to attend.
+Social distancing rules will be observed.
+You will be issued with an ID card for the photograph.
 It is important that you bring these with you and do not misplace them.

-The Photographers will send information directly to the College with information on how you and your family can order the Group and Individual Photographs approximately one week later.
-This information will be put in your pigeon hole.
+The Photographers will send information directly to the College with information on how you and your family can order photographs approximately one week later.

 Matriculation marks the formal admission of a student to membership of the University.
-Every candidate for matriculation must subscribe to the following declaration by signing the Matriculation Registration Form:
+Every candidate for matriculation must subscribe to the following declaration by signing the Matriculation Registration Form on-line:

 I promise to observe the Statutes and Ordinances of the University as far as they concern me, and to pay due respect and obedience to the Chancellor and other officers of the University.

-All students new to the Sidney postgraduate community must attend this meal even if they are not matriculating, including those who have taken any other degree at another Cambridge College and those who have taken an undergraduate degree at Sidney.
-Regrettably, those who have already taken another graduate degree at Sidney, and so already attended a Sidney postgraduate matriculation dinner, will not be able to attend.
+All students new to the Sidney postgraduate community are encouraged to attend this event even if they are not matriculating, including those who have taken any other degree at another Cambridge College.
+Regrettably, those who have already taken another graduate degree at Sidney will not be able to attend.

-If you are expected to attend this dinner (as above) but you are unable to do so for any reason you must inform the Postgraduate Tutors’ PA giving your reason for non-attendance by Thursday 28 September.
+If you are expected to attend this event (as above) but you are unable to do so for any reason you must inform the Postgraduate Office Administrator giving your reason for non-attendance by (to be confirmed).

 - Dining etiquette